crosswalk-project/crosswalk-website/documentation/18-Screens.md

 By using the `<meta>` viewport element, a developer could now prevent the browser from applying its default zoom to an HTML page.
 This would in turn mean that a web site or app could get a correct reading for the device's physical screen dimensions, enabling media queries to be applied accurately to select the best CSS for the screen.

 The `<meta>` viewport element is *not* a standard: it is not implemented consistently across browsers, and the syntax for declaring its content also varies between browsers.
 However, there are currently attempts to formalise [viewport rules in a CSS specification](http://dev.w3.org/csswg/css-device-adapt/).
-For now, the existing syntax works well for Crosswalk, and can be used as a stop-gap.
+For now, though, the existing syntax works well for Crosswalk, and can be used as a stop-gap.

 To apply a viewport meta element to the space dodge game in this article, add it to the `<head>` of the `index.html` file.
 This instructs the browser to use its physical width as the viewport width, without zooming: